 Migration of the Balas family to Ireland

 Some of the Balas family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Balas family to the New World and Oceana
+Migration of the Balas family

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
-A look at the immigration and passenger lists has shown a number of people bearing the name Balas: William Bayliss who settled in Barbados in 1663; William Bayliss settled in Pennsylvania in 1773; and Joseph Baylis settled in New England
+A look at the immigration and passenger lists has shown a number of people bearing the name Balas: William Bayliss who settled in Barbados in 1663; William Bayliss settled in Pennsylvania in 1773; and Joseph Baylis settled in New England in 1763.